Global algebraic K-theory: Global K-theory of parsummable categories

 For every parsummable category $\Cc$, the $\Gamma$-parsummable category $\gamma(\Cc)$ is globally special by Theorem \ref{thm:special G Gamma}.
 So for every finite group $G$, the morphism of symmetric spectra $\psi^G_{\gamma(\Cc)}: \bK_{\gl}(F^G\Cc) \ \to \ F^G(\gamma(\Cc)\td{\mS})=F^G(\bK_{\gl}\Cc)$ is a global equivalence by Theorem \ref{thm:G-fixed Gamma-cat}.
 In combination with Theorem \ref{thm:F^G vs gamma}, this yields:

 \begin{cor} For every parsummable category $\Cc$ and every finite group $G$, the morphism of symmetric spectra

 is a global equivalence. \end{cor}

-\begin{eg} In Example~\ref{eg:abelian monoid} we discussed the discrete parsummable category associated with an abelian monoid $A$.
-The $\Gamma$-category $\gamma(A)$ is discrete and coincides with the usual construction of a $\Gamma$-set from an abelian monoid, compare~\cite[page 293]{segal:cat coho}.
-The $\M$-action on $\gamma(A)$, and hence on the $\Gamma$-$\M$-space $|\gamma(A)|$ is trivial.
+\begin{eg} In Example~\ref{eg:abelian monoid} we discussed the discrete parsummable category associated with an abelian group $A$.
+The $\Gamma$-category $\gamma(A)$ is discrete and coincides with the usual construction of a $\Gamma$-set from an abelian group, compare~\cite[page 293]{segal:cat coho}; the $\M$-action on $A$ and on $\gamma(A)$ is trivial.
 So the associated symmetric spectrum

-specializes to the usual construction of a symmetric Eilenberg-Mac\,Lane spectrum (compare~\cite[Example 1.2.5]{HSS}): the $n$-th level is
+specializes to the standard construction of a symmetric Eilenberg-Mac\,Lane spectrum (compare~\cite[Example 1.2.5]{HSS}): the $n$-th level is

 the reduced $A$-linearization of the $n$-sphere.